Cootehill

 The English language name of the town is a portmanteau of "Coote" and "Hill", the family names of a local 18th century landowning family.

 Name

 The town's Irish name, Muinchille, derives from the Irish language term meaning a ridge or "sleeve".

 The town's name in English, Cootehill, is a portmanteau attributed to the intermarriage of the landowning Coote and Hill families in the early 1700s.
 This involved the marriage of Thomas Coote (c.
 1620–25 Nov 1671) and Frances Hill from Hillsborough, County Down, who were involved in the linen trade.
 The Coote family of Cootehill had some notable members, including the aforementioned Thomas Coote who was a Cromwellian Colonel and a judge of the Court of King's Bench during the 18th century.
 Other Cootes served as sheriffs and under-sheriffs in the 19th century.
-Thomas Coote's great, great nephew was Charles Coote, 1st Earl of Bellomont.
+Thomas Coote's great, great nephew was the 1st Earl of Bellomont.